rladydpf1/genetic_synth/README.md

 As the candidate program size increases, the number of generated candidates increases exponentially.
 If constant '10' was in the grammar, the more efficient program could be synthesized quickly.
 However, finding the needed constant is a difficult task if the target program code is not public, and you can only use the log data of the target program.
 The same thing is applied to the parameters and operators.
 This is why I'm doing this project.
 I want to find the best combination of parameters, operations, and constants.
 This is already the NP problem even though it's not combined with selecting the in/output examples due to a combination of numerous constants.

 Now moving on to the in/output example combinations, It is also the NP problem because a portion of in/output examples are selected from all possible examples.
 This also means that the larger the input range, the greater the number of combinations will increase.
 If the number of examples is too small, then the synthesized program will be too different from the target program.
 On the contrary, if the number of examples is too large, then it will take a very long time to synthesize.
-After all, the goal is to synthesize programs that can be synthesized within a given time, have high accuracy, and have small code sizes.
+After all, the goal is to synthesize programs that can be synthesized within a given time, have high accuracy, and (hopely) have small code sizes.

 ## Design decision explaining why you select:
 ### Parameters such as the size of an initial population.
-It depends on the difficulty of the problem, but each synthesis problem takes a very long time compared to other problems.
-Still, since it uses little memory, the synthesis tasks (initial population) can be synthesized concurrently.
-So the size of the initial population is the number of times the synthesis is successful within a given time (ex. within one minute). it depends on hardware specifications such as CPU cores.
+The size of initial population: (the number of available processors) * 2;
+Time for synthesizing each program: given by user.

 ### Stopping criteria.
-It stops if the target accuracy and code size that are given to the user are achieved, or the total execution timeout (ex. within 1 hour) is exceeded.
+It stops if the 100% accuracy is acheived or total execution timeout (within a hour) is exceeded.

 ### Fitness function.
-The accuracy of each synthesized program (individual) is calculated by executing 1,000 in/output tests.
-The number of uses of parameters, operators, and constants used in each synthesized program (code size) is also calculated.
-This may be said to be a multi-objective optimization problem.
-But the most important thing is accuracy, so the time we need a code size is when the accuracy is similar (ex. +/-10%).
+The accuracy of each synthesized program (individual) is evaluated by executing 1,000 in/output tests.

 ### Selection operator.
 I will use the tournament selection method.